p3r7/blog/_posts/2020-07-06-emacs-shell-buffer-resurrect.md

 [^3]: Assuming you're using `use-package`.
 Otherwise, see [shx' README](https://github.com/riscy/shx-for-emacs/blob/master/README.org) for generic instructions.

-[^4]: Propper regexps would have been a better design decision...
+[^4]: Propper regexps would have been a better design decision. [friendly-shell](https://github.com/p3r7/friendly-shell) comes by default with its own implentation of connection-local vars with a syntax [inspired by riscy, shx' author](https://github.com/riscy/shx-for-emacs/issues/16#issuecomment-586771357).

 [^5]: Previously introduced in post [Painless Emacs interactive shells](2020/01/21/painless-emacs-interactive-shells).